Digital Product Passports

 - Standards bodies and researchers shaping the rules and frameworks

-It’s a collaborative effort to make product data smarter, more transparent, and future ready.
+It’s a collaborative effort to make product data smarter, more environmental, transparent, and future ready for brands and consumers alike.

-A practical example of a Digital Product Passport (DPP) can be seen in the textile sector.
-Imagine a jacket sold in the EU from 2027: its label contains a QR code that links to a secure digital record.
+A practical example of a Digital Product Passport (DPP) can be seen in the textile industry.
+Imagine a jacket sold by a brand in the European Union from 2027: its label contains a QR code that links to a secure digital record.
 By scanning the code, anyone – from consumers to recyclers – can instantly access key information such as:

 - Fibre composition (e.g., 70% recycled polyester, 30% organic cotton)